-The following vent testing procedure is reproduced from the American National Standard/National Standard of Canada for Gas-Fired Central Furnaces ANSI Z21.47b-2002, CSA-2.3b-2002 Section 1.23.1.
+The following vent testing procedure is reproduced from the American National Standard/National Standard of Canada for Gas-Fired Central Furnaces ANSI Z21.4, CSA-2.3 latest edition Section 1.23.1.

-The following steps shall be followed with each appliance connected to the venting system placed in operation, while any other appliances connected to the venting system are not in operation:
+- The following steps shall be followed with each appliance connected to the venting system placed in operation, while any other appliances connected to the venting system are not in operation: - 1.
+Seal any unused openings in the venting system;

-- a.
-Seal any unused openings in the venting system; - b.
-Inspect the venting system for proper size and horizontal pitch, as required by the National Fuel Gas Code, ANSI Z223.1 or the CSA B149 Installation Codes and these instructions.
-Determine that there is no blockage or restriction, leakage, corrosion and other deficiencies which could cause an unsafe condition; - c.
-In so far as practical, close all building doors and windows and all doors between the space in which the appliance(s) connected to the venting system are located and other spaces of the building.
+- 2. Inspect the venting system for proper size and horizontal pitch, as required by the National Fuel Gas Code, ANSI Z223.1 or the Natural Gas and Propane Installation Code, CSA B149.1-05 and these instructions.
+Determine that there is no blockage or restriction, leakage, corrosion and other deficiencies which could cause an unsafe condition. - 3.
+As far as practical, close all building doors and windows and all doors between the space in which the appliance(s) connected to the venting system are located and other spaces of the building. - 4.
+Close fireplace dampers. - 5.
 Turn on clothes dryers and any appliance not connected to the venting system.
 Turn on any exhaust fans, such as range hoods and bathroom exhausts, so they shall operate at maximum speed.
-Do not operate a summer exhaust fan.
-Close fireplace dampers; - d.
+Do not operate a summer exhaust fan. - 6.
 Follow the lighting instructions.
 Place the appliance being inspected in operation.
-Adjust thermostat so appliance shall operate continuously; - e.
-Test for draft hood equipped spillage at the draft hood relief opening after 5 minutes of main burner operation.
-Use the flame of a match or candle: - f.
-After it has been determined that each appliance connected to the venting system properly vents when tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and any other gas burning appliance to their previous conditions of use; - g.
-If improper venting is observed during any of the above tests, the common venting system must be corrected.
+Adjust thermostat so appliance shall operate continuously. - 7.
+Test for spillage from draft hood appliances at the draft hood relief opening after 5 minutes of main burner operation.
+Use the flame of a match or candle. - 8.
+If improper venting is observed during any of the above tests, the venting system must be corrected in accordance with the National Fuel Gas Code ANSI Z223.1/NFPA 54 and/ or National Gas and Propane Installation Code CSA B149.1-05. - 9.
+After it has been determined that each appliance connected to the venting system properly vents when tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and any other gas burning appliance to their previous conditions of use.